 - Pets may destroy furniture or other belongings when the pet sitter is gone

-If your pet likes being around other animals, pet boarding may be the best option.
+Pet boarding may be the best option if your pet likes being around other animals.
 But if your pet does not do well in unknown environments, hiring a pet sitter might be your best bet.
-Now that you have the pros and cons of each, it is time to decide which option works best for you and your furry friend.
+Now that you have the pros and cons, it is time to decide which option works best for you and your furry friend.